 Two Stadiums and Water Views

-“Buzzard Point offers waterfront sites and a large amount of vacant land adjacent to two stadiums in Downtown, D.C.,” said Glenn Williamson, Faculty Director for the Master’s in Real Estate at Georgetown University.
+“Buzzard Point offers waterfront sites and a large amount of vacant land adjacent to two stadiums in Downtown, D.C.,” said Glenn Williamson, Faculty Director for the Master’s in Real Estate program at Georgetown University.
 “With the area around Nats Park on the east of South Capitol and mixed-use projects, an expansion to the west of South Capitol Street is natural.”

 Earlier this year, Williamson toured two rental properties in the Buzzard Point area that are under construction: Watermark Buzzard Point, a luxury, 453-unit development on the Anacostia waterfront that is being built by Douglas Development Corporation; and a public-private affordable housing venture by TM Associates that will offer 76 units in its first phase.